The Dual Space \(\mathcal{X}^*\)

 in a reflexive Banach space, every bounded sequence has a weakly convergent subsequence.

-This means if you are running an optimization algorithm (like training a model) and your parameters stay bounded,
+This means that if we are running an optimization algorithm (such as training a model) and the

 Because \(L^1\) is not reflexive, \(L^1\)-regularized optimization (like Lasso in infinite dimensions) is notoriously difficult